vmware-tanzu/tanzu-dev-portal/Guide_for_Contributors_New_to_Github.md

 <img style="float: left;" src="https://github.com/Weimankow/tanzu-dev-portal/blob/Guide-for-Contributors-New-to-Github/static/images/guides/guide-for-contributors-new-to-github/Fork5.png" />
 6. Click on the practice you want to add to.
 For this example, I clicked on design-studio.
 <img style="float: left;" src="https://github.com/Weimankow/tanzu-dev-portal/blob/Guide-for-Contributors-New-to-Github/static/images/guides/guide-for-contributors-new-to-github/Fork6.png" />
 7. Click on index.md.
-This shows you what the page looks like in plain text
+This shows you what the page looks like in plain text.
 8. Click on the pencil edit icon.
 This shows you what the page looks like in markdown language.
 Don’t worry, markdown is a simplified HTML/CSS script.
 <img style="float: left;" src="https://github.com/Weimankow/tanzu-dev-portal/blob/Guide-for-Contributors-New-to-Github/static/images/guides/guide-for-contributors-new-to-github/Fork8.png" />.